Trending colors & technical trade-offs: A guide for lash business owners

 For lash business owners, it is vital to understand the relationship between fashion and fiber.
 Trending colors require the most intensive processing.

 The more trendy the shade, the more technical treatment is involved in its creation.
 This leads to a higher level of structural vulnerability.
 It is a reality of the industry: trend-driven products always carry a higher material risk than classic black.
-As a business owner, selling these colors requires awareness and a move away from demand chasing toward a more educated portfolio approach.
+As a business owner, selling these matte colors requires awareness and a move away from demand chasing toward a more educated portfolio approach.

 VI.
 What should lash business owners be aware of?